-There is some great holiday type destinations along the cities eastern shoreline that offer great beach activities like surfing and have some really nice, well appointed campgrounds close to those beaches and activities.
-Our destination of choice was New Brighton with the long scenic wharf that stretches out over the ocean.
-While it looks like it's currently undergoing some maintenance it still offers a great picture opportunity especially at sunrise.
+There are some great holiday destinations along the cities eastern shoreline that offer great beach activities, like surfing, and have some really nice, well appointed campgrounds close to those beaches.
+Our destination of choice was New Brighton, with the long scenic wharf that stretches out over the ocean.
+While it looks like it's currently undergoing some maintenance, it still offers a great picture opportunity especially at sunrise.

 For more great kiwi road trips be sure to download our free e-book on the best road trips in New Zealand

 If you are keen to learn a little more about motorhoming from Christchurch read our Christchurch motorhoming blog.